Ada-C6/api-muncher/README.md

 ## Reflection:

 I am starting to better understand how Foundation works - less is often more when it comes to arranging items on a page.
 I am also much more comfortable troubleshooting using the tools I have at hand - there were several instances where I got stuck and couldn't find a TA, so I ended up working through my terminal or raising errors purposely to see what was being handed to my browser in order to find out what was happening under the hood.
+Refactoring also took a significant amount of time - I'm starting to see why technical debt can be such an issue.

 I would like more practice writing tests for something like this - model and controller tests I get, lib tests much less so.
 I would also like to get checkboxes for things like "gluten-free" working at some point so this becomes usable for people in my family who have food sensitivities and allergies.